chandranikumari/FetusGrowthModel/README.md

 `seethapathyCleanedData.csv`: Seethapathy cohort data.
 Patient IDs have been replaced with random IDs, and some maternal data has been removed in the interest of anonymity.

 `validationCohort.csv`: Validation cohort data.
-Patient IDs have been replaced with random IDs, Only ultrasound is included.
+Patient IDs have been replaced with random IDs.
+Only ultrasound, GA at delivery and birthweight are included.

 ### Code and Jupyter notebooks